arobert2/ProfileRegistrySynchronizer/README.txt

+NOTE: This is currently untested but should work.

 This script will load each NTUSER.DAT file within C:\users, import the reg file you provide it, then unload the ntuser.dat file.

 registry files must match the name of the hive expected by the script.
 To use do the following.